raphael-group/belayer/README.md

 ## Output
 + \<outprefix>_layer.csv.
 This file contains the identified layers for each spot.
-+ estimated piecewise function coefficients file TBD.
++ estimated piecewise function coefficients file TBD, see tutorial for details.

 ## Example